PaulFreund/NotifryerApp/README.md

 - **Notification Channels**
   - Phone: `ongoing`, `normal`, and `important` channels handle low/high priority behavior.
   - Wear: separate toggles allow muting silent (ongoing + normal) vs important alerts when paired.
+- **Action Buttons**
+  - Up to three buttons per event appear on both devices when `actions` are provided.
+Triggered buttons issue a best-effort HTTP GET to the supplied URL and leave the notification in place.
 - **Missing Status Alerts**
   - When an `ongoing` event specifies `timeout`, the phone (and optionally the watch) will raise an important notification if the topic stops updating before the timeout elapses.